 In 1954 the electoral roll showed Arthur John Barge and his wife Emily shared the house with their son, Roy, and Arthur’s sister Leah.
 The same record also shows that their daughter Olive and her husband Ronald York lived at 34 Castle Street.
 It seems possible that Emily Barge died between 1958 and 1965 as she does not appear in the electoral roll for 1965.
 It seems likely that her death was registered in Bristol in the March quarter of 1959.
 After 1975 their son Roy Barge occupied the house.
 We understand that Roy lived there alone for many years and did not marry.

-Of the children of Samuel Barge
+Of the children of Arthur John Barge

 Edith Leah Barge was born on 12th December 1914.
 We have been told that Edith married John Moran

 Herbert J Barge was born on 4th May 1916.
 Herbert was known as Tom.
 We have been told that his wife’s name was Joyce.
 The photograph on the left shows Tom whilst he was serving with the 8th Army.
 There is a Free BMD record that Hebert J Barge married Frances A J Watkins in Thornbury in 1940.

 Joan M Barge was born in 1920.
 Joan married George Benson in 1937.